Code4PuertoRico/tech-summit-2015-hackathon/README.md

 ## Hackathon Judging Panel

-The _Hackathon Judging Panel_ will evaluate projects and decide which is the best on each of the specified tracks.
-Any other prizes will be awarded by the Judging Panel and the Tech Summit Organizing Committee.
+The _Hackathon Judging Panel_ will evaluate the projects and decide which is the winner for each of the specified tracks.
+Any other available prizes will be awarded by the _Hackathon Judging Panel_ and the _Tech Summit Organizing Committee_.

 The _Hackathon Judging Panel_ will be composed of a Community Representative, a Government Representative and a Tech Summit 2015 Speaker.

 The Prizing Ceremony for the Tech Summit 2015 Hackathon will take place at a different date and venue.
 Details on the final date and location will be properly announced via email, social networks and Challenge Post.
 Don't worry, you won't miss it!

 ## FAQ